Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 The description provides no guidance on when to use this tool versus alternatives.
-It doesn't mention prerequisites (e.g., whether the phone number or playbook must exist), nor does it reference the sibling 'spix_phone_unbind' for unbinding operations, leaving usage context unclear.
+For instance, it doesn't mention prerequisites (e.g., the phone number must already exist and not be bound) or whether binding multiple numbers to a playbook is allowed.
+This leaves the agent to infer usage from context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.